themeteorchef/saas-stripe/saas-stripe-pt-2.md

 Yep!
 There's a good reason for keeping this verbose.
 It's important to understand _how_ the data is moving through Stripe and into our database.
 We could tackle this pattern with a number of different solutions (e.g. skipping method calls and using plain server-side functions).
 By doing it this way in the demo, though, we can see each explicit step taken to produce the end result we want.
 Integrating third-party systems like Stripe, while easier than some concepts, can still introduce a lot of repetitive patterns.
 The challenge for you is to apply your programming knowledge to refactor code like this to be more performant or fitting for your application.

-We're going to skip following the trail over to the `updateUserCard` method and instead hop back to the client assuming we've receive a positive response.
+We're going to skip following the trail over to the `updateUserCard` method and instead hop back to the client assuming we've received a positive response.

 <p class="block-header">/client/controllers/authenticated/billing-card.js</p>
 ```.lang-javascript